The 3 Requisites of Effective and Authoritative Leadership

 Whether one is a leader or a follower (and we are more or less all of one thing and the other in different contexts), one has the responsibility to remain firmly anchored to the ground, both in the proposal (leader, active role) and in adhering to it (follower, passive role).

-When things don't go as expected or perhaps as promised, it's too easy to blame the leader and place the consequences of the mistakes made solely on him/her.
+When things don't go as expected or perhaps as promised, it's too easy to blame the leader and place the consequences of the mistakes made solely on them.

-The follower must play a role that is anything but passive, as his participation is usually understood, since it must be remembered that in the end it is he who legitimizes the leader.
+The follower must play a role that is anything but passive, as is usually believed to be, since it must be remembered that in the end it is they who legitimize the leader.

-I want to clarify that the purpose of this article is not to explain how to manage the relationship between leader and follower, but how both these actors can and must contribute to building a healthy, lasting, and, above all, mutually beneficial relationship thanks to a more informed assessment of their respective roles.
+I want to make it clear that the purpose of this article is not to explain how to manage the relationship between leader and follower, but how both these actors can and must contribute to building a healthy, lasting, and, above all, mutually beneficial relationship thanks to a more informed assessment of their respective roles.

 Whether it is in the private/family, work, social/political sphere or otherwise, it is necessary to always keep in mind that one is operating in a systemic and natural context.